Hayat-osman/devops-learning/README.md

 ### 1. Domain Registration on Cloudflare

 · Purchased hayatosman.com through Cloudflare registrar

 · Configured nameservers to use Cloudflare's DNS

 ### 2. AWS EC2 Instance Setup

-· Launched an EC2 instance with Ubuntu 22.04 LTS
+· Launched an EC2 instance with Ubuntu

-· Selected t2.micro instance type (free tier eligible) · Created and downloaded a new key pair for SSH access · Used default VPC and subnet settings
+· Selected t2.micro instance type

+· Created and downloaded a new key pair for SSH access

+· Used default VPC and subnet settings

 ### 3. Security Group Configuration